bkshgtm/AppleStore/README.md

-# Apple 2.0
+# AppleStore

-Welcome to the Apple 2.0 project!
+Welcome to the AppleStore project!
 This Django-based web application showcases Apple products, allowing users to view and purchase them.

 ## Table of Contents